wulphred/wearabord/docs/build_guide.md

 ### Parts

-The parts used for this project will set you back approximately €30 per hand, and an additional €70 for one trackball or €110 for two trackballs, this is assuming you have free access to the required tools and already own the required consumable materials (wire, filament and solder wire).
+The parts used for this project will set you back approximately €30 per hand if you go for a cheap microcontroller like the Waveshare RP2040-zero, and an additional €70 for one trackball or €110 for two trackballs, this is assuming you have free access to the required tools and already own the required consumable materials (wire, filament and solder wire).
 These prices are based on shipping to Europe.
 If you don't live in Europe it might be worthwile to look into sourcing alternative trackball parts, [like this one](https://www.tindie.com/products/citizenjoe/pmw3360-motion-sensor/) and using [an adapter](https://www.printables.com/en/model/619514-pmw3360-tindie-board-to-charybdis-bastardkb-adapte).
 <details>
   <summary>Alternative trackpad option</summary>